 SPECIAL ELECTIONS.
 The Board of Aldermen may, by resolution, order special elections, fix the time for such elections and provide for holding such elections on any of the dates provided for elections by state law.

 CONDUCT OF ELECTIONS.
-All city elections shall be non partisan and governed by the provisions of this Charter and applicable state law.
+All city elections shall be nonpartisan and governed by the provisions of this Charter and applicable state law.
 The Board of Aldermen may further regulate elections by ordinance, subject to the provisions of this Charter and applicable state law.

 Section 8.2 NOMINATIONS.